texasroh/Generating-target-for-binary-classification/README.md

 Generate uniformly distributed random number 'r', and Put 1 when r <= p, or put 0

 Please look at the Jupyter notebook for more detail.
-Click here
+Click <a href='https://github.com/texasroh/Generating-target-for-binary-classification/blob/master/create%20simulation%20data%20for%20binary%20classification.ipynb'>here</a>